 Foods That Cause Acid Reflux

-According to Johns Hopkins Medicine, the biggest culprits when it comes to acid reflux are typically foods that delay the digestive process and cause the esophageal sphincter to relax.
-Foods that are salty, fatty, or spicy are particularly common offenders.
+According to Johns Hopkins Medicine, the biggest culprits for acid reflux are foods that delay the digestive process and cause the esophageal sphincter to relax.
+Foods to avoid acid reflux include anything salty, fatty, or spicy.

 - Fried food